-- 1. Support policies which encourage the availability of additional supplies of fertilizer, such as removing import tariffs on fertilizer. - 2.
+- 1. Support policies which encourage the availability of additional supplies of fertilizer (i.e. preventing and removing import tariffs on fertilizer). - 2.
 Support review within the Department of Justice and/or other appropriate agencies to focus on agricultural mergers, acquisitions, vertical integration and price transparency. - 3.
-Encourage manufacturers and suppliers of farm inputs to price their products worldwide in a way that does not put U.S. producers at an unfair disadvantage. - 4.
+Encourage manufacturers and suppliers of farm inputs to price their products worldwide in a way that does not put U.S. producers at an unfair disadvantage and to oppose the use of trade barriers to gain a market advantage to the detriment of the U.S. farmer. - 4.
 Support state warehousing and grain dealer laws while opposing any federal regulation that would jeopardize state grain indemnity funds and/or state merchandising regulations. - 5.
 Support USDA NASS accurately reflecting the replacement of corn for feed by distiller's grains in the marketplace. - 6.
 Oppose increases in daily trade limits on all commodity exchanges. - 7.
 Support a rule to have USDA reports released at non-trading periods to ensure that all users of commodity markets have an equal chance to see the information before trading resumes.